 Pier to Pub History

-Key dates for the 2016 GMHBA Lorne Pier to Pub
+Key information for the 2017 GMHBA Lorne Pier to Pub

 Each year 4300 people dive into a sea of history and swim the 1.2 kilometre course of the Lorne Pier to Pub.
 Over the past 20 years the event has grown in size and statue and now claims centre stage of a three day program that includes the Mountain to Surf Fun Run and the Surf Boat Race Classic.